avnet-iotconnect/meta-iotconnect-docs/QuickStart/RZBoardV2L.md

 > Ensure to select the add "PYTHON" to the PATH variable option during setup.

-# 5. Flash Image to the Board
+# 5. Flash Image to the SD Card

 1. Download the [RZBoard V2L QuickStart Package](https://iotconnect-sdk-images.s3.amazonaws.com/MPU/hardknott/rz/rzboard-iotc-demo.zip) to a project directory such as `C:\Renesas\RZboardV2L\`
 2. Unzip the package by Right-Clicking, select "Extract All..." and extract here `C:\Renesas\RZboardV2L\` (Do not extract to a sub-folder)